 A Tour of the Tournaments – Different Golf Tournament Formats Around the World

 Golf tournaments are a significant source of revenue for golf facilities for various reasons.
 They provide the excitement of competition and emphasize the significance of each shot in ways that a casual round cannot.
 A well-organized competition can also drastically improve the experience at your club.
 With 57% of millennial players stating that sociability and events are an essential aspect of their golf experience and 84% saying that they appreciate golf for its competitive features, it is evident that holding excellent tournaments is critical for long-term success in the golf business.
 However, organizing golf events is a complex undertaking.
 There are so many different formats and variations to choose from and knowing which suits your clientele best can be tricky.
-Do you go traditional and pick stroke play or perhaps for an alternative feel you could go with a Disc golf tournament?
+Do you go traditional and pick stroke play or perhaps for an alternative you could go with a Disc golf tournament?
 To help you decide, here’s a refresher course that will teach you everything you need to know about the various sorts.

 Gross Stroke Play

 Players complete their rounds in strokes rather than points in gross stroke play.
 At the end of a round, each hole is played, each shot is counted, and the total number of strokes is carried forward to the next hole until all holes are completed.
 Most major golf tournaments employ strokeplay, and on professional circuits, all golfers are treated equally and have a zero handicap.
 The cumulative score over four rounds determines their winner, with the lowest total getting the prize.
 In the event of a tie, a playoff over a predetermined number of holes is usually held, or until one of the contestants defeats the score of their opponent/s on any given hole.

 Net Stroke Play